[HISTORY: Adopted by the Mayor and Council of the Borough of Washington 4-18-2017 by Ord. No. 2017-04. Amendments noted where applicable.]

 Spitting upon any public sidewalk or upon any part of the interior of any public building or public conveyance.

-The provisions of this article may be enforced by the police agencies of the Borough of Washington, or upon the filing of a complaint in the Municipal Court of the Borough of Washington by any inhabitant of the Borough of Washington, either with or without prior notice to the person committing a violation of this article.
+The provisions of this article may be enforced by an enforcing official as defined herein, or upon the filing of a complaint in the Municipal Court of the Borough of Washington by any inhabitant of the Borough of Washington, either with or without prior notice to the person committing a violation of this article.

 Any person who violates any provision of this article shall, upon conviction thereof, be liable to a penalty of not more than $500 or imprisonment for not more than 90 days, or both, for each violation.
 Each day that said violation continues shall be deemed a separate and distinct violation.